 Into the Twentieth Century

 By the turn of the century, the Episcopal Church had experienced a profound shift in self-understanding.
 Bishop McVickar reflected this change by expressing an active social conscience.
 Earlier evangelical focus saw the Church as a divinely appointed refuge offering salvation from a doomed world.
 The new vision offered salvation to the world and the people in it, and the Church’s work was expressed in social service.

 Throughout the first third of the century, urban parishes continued to grow, doing more social work, and gathering congregations into even larger parish houses.
 Because people could easily travel by trolley and private car, going to the “downtown church” was fashionable.
 The great brick empires of Grace, All Saints’, St. John’s, and Messiah in Providence, St. Paul’s, Pawtucket, and St. George’s, Central Falls, swelled with a seemingly endless supply of parishioners.

-Women's ministries were increasingly recognized.
-Rhode Island ordained its first deaconess, Ida Jansen, in 1890, and by 1914 Bishop Perry reported to Convention that, "the number of Deaconesses at work in Rhode Island (has) grown in four years from one to seven.
-The fact is significant of the tendency, now fortunately growing, to claim the service of women in more definite official positions of Church ministrations that heretofore."
+Women’s ministries were increasingly recognized.
+Rhode Island ordained its first deaconess, Ida Jansen, in 1890, and by 1914 Bishop Perry reported to Convention that, “the number of Deaconesses at work in Rhode Island (has) grown in four years from one to seven.
+The fact is significant of the tendency, now fortunately growing, to claim the service of women in more definite official positions of Church ministrations than heretofore.”

 Although the years between 1925 and 1935 have been characterized as a period of “religious depression” within the major Protestant denominations, Bishops Perry and Bennett continued to inspire new parishes.